 The main brewery waste is spent grain.
-Other process wastes are stale beer and yeast residues.
+Other process waste is yeast.

-It was considered that drying spent grain is cheaper and better than a biogas plant.
-However, dry feed competes with fresh grain.
+It was considered that drying spent grain is cheaper than a biogas plant.
+However, brewery dried grains compete with the fresh grain.
 When there is grain overproduction on the agricultural market, grain has a low price.
-And dry feed is difficult to sell, and drying is unprofitable.
+And dried grains are difficult to sell, and drying is unprofitable.
 Drying is just a way to get rid of waste.

-Spent grain recycling into biogas is possible both as a replacement for natural gas in brewery boilers and as well as for power generation.
+Spent grain recycling into biogas is considered mainly for a purpose of the natural gas replacement in the brewery boilers

-Spent grain consists of 25% solids.
-Therefore, it can be processed using high-load reactor technology (HLR).
-With the direct replacement of natural gas by biogas in boilers, the capital costs for a biogas plant are lower because there is no need to buy a generator.
+With the direct replacement of natural gas by biogas in boilers, the capital costs for a biogas plant are lower because there is no need to buy a generator or methane upgrade.

-Taken together, these two factors (high-load reactors and generator savings) lead to investment in a biogas plant can be compared to an investment in drying.
+Investment in a biogas plant without the power generation can be compared to an investment in the grain drying.

-A biogas plant is ultimately a more economical option than spent grain drying.
-The payback time for such a biogas project is 2-3 years.
+A biogas plant is ultimately a more economical option than the spent grain dryer.
+The payback time for such a biogas project in the prices of 2023 is 2-3 years.
 Unlike drying, biogas plants don’t consume but rather produce energy.

 Comparing the payback time of a drying plant to that of a biogas plant, it is correct not only to count the direct benefits of the produced biogas but also to count natural gas savings from not drying spent grain.